Do you pride yourself on understanding exactly how vaccines work so that you can have intelligent conversations with your peers and patients?

 First envisioned in the 1990s these vaccines use DNA to get into cells to stimulate both humoral and cellular immunity, similar to natural disease.
 The research pipeline is full of these vaccines, however none are currently licensed for humans in the USA.

-Chimeric vaccines are DNA vaccines.
+Most chimeric vaccines are DNA vaccines.
 They are highly engineered live attenuated vaccines.

 Fast-forward to a recent medical conference in South Africa.
 I listened to discussion after discussion about chimeric vaccines in the pipeline for Zika and Dengue.
 Different research groups are testing so many different vaccines that I became dizzy looking at spreadsheets of promising data.